-Do you understand what follow-up appointments have been recommended by the doctor?
-Do you need help scheduling these appointments? ☐ Yes ☐ Yes □ No If so, what type of help? (i.e., is there a language barrier, difficulty navigating a provider's phone system, no phone access, etc.)?
-Do you work outside the home?
-If so, what type of work? ☐ Yes □ No Are appointments scheduled during work hours a problem? ☐ Yes □ No Do you receive paid time off at work? (clients may not want to take to off from work to go to appointments if they will not be paid for that to Is transportation or distance to the appointment(s) a problem? ime) Lives □ No If so, why (e.g., gas money, lack of transportation, too far away, etc. ) □ No Do you need someone to go with you to the appointment(s), either for physical assistance (wheelchair, poor eyesight, etc.) or to provide emotional support? or □ No If so, do you have someone to go with you?
-If for physical assistance, what type is needed? ☐ Yes □ No Do you need child or elder care in order to make it to your appointment(s)? □ Yes □ No There may be some services that will not be paid for by the CSP.
-Will cause a problem for you or prevent you from following up? this □ No Do you need help filling out paperwork or forms (i.e., due to literacy, language, education, etc.)? ☐ Yes □ No Do you have questions for your doctor?
-If so, what questions do you have (e.g., about the tests and what the results might mean, what's involved in the test or procedure, what ex is being done, etc.)? □ No
+Oo you understand what follow-up appointments have been ecommended by the doctor? ☐ Yes □ No Po you need help scheduling these appointments?
+If so, what type of help? (i.e., is there a language barrier, difficulty lavigating a provider's phone system, no phone access, etc.)? □ Yes □ No Do you work outside the home? f so, what type of work? □ Yes □ No are appointments scheduled during work hours a problem? □ Yes □ No Do you receive paid time off at work? (clients may not want to take time off from work to go to appointments if they will not be paid for that time 1 1 4 4 5 □ No s transportation or distance to the appointment(s) a problem? f so, why (e.g., gas money, lack of transportation, too far away, etc.) □ Yes □ No Do you need someone to go with you to the appointment(s), either for ohysical assistance (wheelchair, poor eyesight, etc.) or to provide emotional support? □ Yes □ No f so, do you have someone to go with you? f for physical assistance, what type is needed? □ Yes □ No Oo you need child or elder care in order to make it to your appointment(s)? ☐ Yes □ No here may be some services that will not be paid for by the CSP.
+Will this ause a problem for you or prevent you from following up? is □ Yes □ No Oo you need help filling out paperwork or forms (i.e., due to literacy, anguage, education, etc.)? □ Yes □ No Oo you have questions for your doctor? f so, what questions do you have (e.g., about the tests and what the □ Yes □ No pter 5: Case Management, CSP Operations Manual Did the doctor's office tell you that you needed someone to drive you to and from the appointment(s) (e.g., due to medication the client might □ Yes □ No If so, do you have someone to drive you? □ Yes □ No For colonoscopy only - Was the preparation for this test explained to you?
+During the course of your conversation with the client, you will need to □ Yes □ No prevent him/her from following up or going to the appointment(s).
+Please document any such barriers here:

-10 Did the doctor's office tell you that you needed someone to drive you to and from the appointment(s) (e.g., due to medication the client might □ Yes □ No have to take or the procedure the client will undergo)?
-If so, do you have someone to drive you? □ Yes □ No 11 12 For colonoscopy only - Was the preparation for this test explained to you?
+Did the doctor's office tell you that you needed someone to drive you to and from the appointment(s) (e.g., due to medication the client might have to take or the procedure the client will undergo)?
+If so, do you have someone to drive you?
+For colonoscopy only - Was the preparation for this test explained to you?
 During the course of your conversation with the client, you will need to determine whether there are any religious or cultural beliefs that might prevent him/her from following up or going to the appointment(s).
-Please document any such barriers here: □ Yes □ No
+Please Did the doctor's office tell you that you needed someone to drive you to and from the appointment(s) (e.g., due to medication the client might have to take or the procedure the client will undergo)?
+If so, do you have someone to drive you?
+For colonoscopy only - Was the preparation for this test explained to you?
+During the course of your conversation with the client, you will need to determine whether there are any religious or cultural beliefs that might prevent him/her from following up or going to the appointment(s).
+Please